Seminar and campaign launch, 26th September 2017

 Ireland introduced 'Spent Convictions' legislation in 2016, which means that certain convictions can now become spent, while others can continue to present barriers to work, education, training, insurance, and travel.

-In light of this, the IPRT held a seminar entitled 'Working with Conviction' which took place on Tuesday 26th September in Chester Beatty Library, Dublin Castle, Dublin 2.
+In light of this, the IPRT held a seminar entitled 'Working with Conviction' on Tuesday 26th September in Chester Beatty Library, Dublin Castle, Dublin 2.

 The seminar focused on the recruitment of people with convictions and with experience of imprisonment, with the aim of encouraging better responses to previous offenders seeking employment and providing leadership to local employers.
 We hope this event, and our wider 'Spent Convictions' campaign will create a wide discourse around the following areas: